All Episodes

 I wonder if that final day that nobody knows when it will be, Armageddon itself, simply occurs when his influence becomes predominant, when it takes over, and then that's it.

-Well, certainly a study of eschatology will tell us that society throughout the world will grow increasingly godless, immoral, and whether knowingly or not, everyone Every single person in this world is involved in spiritual warfare, whether they know it or not.
+Well, certainly a study of eschatology will tell us that society throughout the world will grow increasingly godless, immoral, and whether knowingly or not, everyone, every single person in this world is involved in spiritual warfare, whether they know it or not.

 And so, you know, depending on your position in that war, in that battle, depends on what side you're going to be fighting for, knowingly or unknowingly, and what the end result will be for you personally.

-But certainly, the Scripture tells us that the culture throughout the world will become increasingly godless, malevolent, and I think we see that today.
+But certainly, the scripture tells us that the culture throughout the world will become increasingly godless, malevolent.

-And this is what Scripture tells us is going to occur in the world.
+And this is what scripture tells us is going to occur in the world.

 And, you know, I'm going to be politically incorrect here.

-Oh, you might be.
+Oh, you might.

-Coming from the biblical worldview, then I also have to say that the homosexual agenda, which goes far beyond asking for mere rights, to in some cases forced participation, And conversely, let's point the finger at the church as well.
+Coming from the biblical worldview, then I also have to say that the homosexual agenda, which goes far beyond asking for mere rights, to, in some cases, forced participation in the lifestyle to one degree or another, that is indicative of what Scripture tells us would happen.

 Churches not doing what they should do.